BS, computer science, University of Minnesota

 MS, Data Science, Northwestern University; BS, Operations Management, University of Dayton

-Tyler Deutsch is the global data science leader at Cargill.
-As a lead data scientist, he has also managed teams of data scientists across the agricultural, financial services, food distribution, and grocery retail industries.
+Tyler Deutsch is a data science leader at Procter & Gamble (P&G) where he leads teams of data scientists building marketing and retail models focused on the consumer.
 He has experience deploying machine learning and optimization models into highly scalable production cloud and big data architectures.
-His specialties include regression, classification, NLP, time series models, computer vision, optimization, and deep learning frameworks, leveraging the latest techniques in Python and R. Tyler is pleased to share with students his passion about the intersection of software engineering, DevOps, and AI.
+His specialties include regression, classification, NLP, time series models, computer vision, optimization, and deep learning frameworks, leveraging the latest techniques in Python and R. Tyler is pleased to share with students his passion for consumer insights and enterprise scale algorithms.

 INET 4061 – Data Science I: Fundamentals